 Things to consider

-Pickpocketing and scams are often reported by tourists in Nadi.
+Pickpocketing and scams are sometimes reported by tourists in Nadi.
 Tired and unwary travellers who have just landed at the international airport can be a target for thieves and scammers.
-One unlucky traveller in Nadi was even stung with a $100 bill after accepting to join their taxi driver at their home for what was supposed to be a complimentary dinner.

 Keep your valuables close by when leaving the airport and pay attention to the meter in the taxi.
 If you’re travelling straight to your hotel from the airport, ask about any shuttle services they may offer.